vsnyc/quickstart-workshop/content/30_setup_repo/10_create_scaffolding.md

 </pre>

 ### Create scaffolding
 When a Quick Start repo is created by the Quick Start team, all the folders are pre-created for you.
-But, as you are creating your own repo for this workshop, you need to create above folders.
+But, as you are creating your own repo for this workshop, you need to create necessary folders.

 To make this task easy, we have pre-created the scaffolding and configurations files.
 Run the following commands to download the scaffolding and files.